markwylde/markwylde.github.io/src/content/blog/building-zerokey.md

 }
 ```

-The P-256 curve gives us good security with reasonable URL lengths when base64url encoded.
-We use hybrid encryption: ECDH for key agreement and AES-GCM for the actual secret encryption.
+The P-256 curve gives good security with reasonable URL lengths when base64url encoded.
+I use hybrid encryption: ECDH for key agreement and AES-GCM for the actual secret encryption.

 ### The URL Dance